sav-che/TL-2/Authors/Brooks, Cecil Joslin {std. Brooks}.md

-> [!cite] BHL link: this entry starts at [page 122](https://www.biodiversitylibrary.org/item/103861#page/132/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 122](https://www.biodiversitylibrary.org/page/33266429) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Brooks, Cecil Joslin (1875-1953), British metallurgical chemist in the employ of the gold-exploitation of the Borneo Co.
 Ltd. in Sarawak 1900-1910, at the goldmine Simau in Benkoelen, S.W.
-Sumatra 1912-1923. (*Brooks*).
+Sumatra 1912-1923.
+**Abbreviated name**: *Brooks*

 #### Herbarium and types